spiral/docs/cookbook/domain-core.md

 }
 ```

-Activate the bootloader to make all route targets to be intercepted.
+Activate the Bootloader to make all route targets to be intercepted.

 ### Route Specific Core
 To activate the core for the specific route: